-Buy your tickets now for the Mozart Classical Orchestra and Get 20% Off!
+Buy your tickets now for the Sunday, April 28th Mozart Classical Orchestra concert at the Barclay Theatre and get 20% Off!

-The concert season of four performances at the Irvine-Barclay Theatre, on the University of California, Irvine, campus are always on Sundays at 3pm.
+The concert season of four performances at the Irvine-Barclay Theatre, on the University of California, Irvine, campus are held on Sunday afternoons, beginning at 3pm.

-Tickets usually sell for $29-52.
+Tickets sell for $29-52.
 However, MCO is offering ICNV readers a special 20% discount.

 Dvorak : Slavonic Dance No. 10